arenadata/adcm/spec/ui/actions.rst

 User Value
 ----------

-This use case will allow the :term:`End User` view the list of services included to cluster.
+This use case will allow the :term:`End User` to view the list of services included in the cluster.

 Pre-Conditions
 --------------